NixOS/nix/doc/manual/source/store/derivation/index.md

 Environment variables which will be passed to the [builder](#builder) executable.

+Each environment variable additionally has a [*pass as file*]{#pass-as-file} flag.
+When it is set, rather than passing the value directly in the environment, the value is written to a temporary file in the build directory, and an environment variable named like the original but with a `Path` suffix is set to the path of that file.
+For example, a variable `big` with *pass as file* set results in an environment variable `bigPath` pointing to a file containing the value of `big`.
+This is useful for large values, since most operating systems impose a limit on the size of the process environment (typically a few hundred kilobytes).

+This flag has no effect when [structured attributes](#structured-attrs) are used, as attributes are then not passed through the environment in the first place, so there is no size constraint to avoid.

 #### Structured Attributes {#structured-attrs}

 Nix also has special support for embedding JSON in the derivations.

+Structured attributes obviate the need for the [*pass as file*](#pass-as-file) flag, since JSON files have no size restrictions, unlike process environments.
+They also allow [options](#options) and [output checks](outputs/index.md#output-checks) to be expressed in a structured way, rather than string-encoded in environment variables.

 The environment variable `NIX_ATTRS_JSON_FILE` points to the exact location of that file both in a build and a [`nix-shell`](@docroot@/command-ref/nix-shell.md).